leggsimon/next/docs/developer-guide/coding-conventions.md

       });
   ```
 * Try to avoid client side templating as much as possible.
-Even for lazily loaded widgets favour server side rendering
+Even for lazily loaded widgets favour server side rendering.
+Some apps use es6 template strings to render simple chunks of HTML.

 ## Application and module structure